6 things to do

 The Pennsylvania Governor's Invasive Species Council has identifies about 300 invasive plants, insects, pathogens, and animals as having the greatest current or potential negative impacts for Pennsylvania.

-3. Install Nest Boxes
+3. Install a Nest Box

 Placing a nest box on your property can provide safe nesting areas for many species of birds and small mammals to raise their young.
 Properly managed nest boxes can be critically important to cavity-nesting species like blue birds and purple martins.